jhofman/msd2017/homework/homework_2/problem_1/README.md

   d) The variance of the error terms, i.e. Var(ε), is extremely high.

-Note: This problem was taken From Section 2.4 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
+Note: This problem was taken from Section 2.4 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).